PrasadNayak2000/invoice-management-a/README.md

 # Invoice Management

-### The application consists below-mentioned functionalities
+### The application consists below-mentioned functionalities:

 * Create Invoice:
     * This API method allows a client to create a new invoice.